Skip to main content

 • LinkedIn posts from employees announcing new tool rollouts

-You can detect tech stack changes programmatically using the Rodz API, as we covered in our article on digital presence and tech stack signals.
-When a company in your ICP adopts a tool that sits adjacent to your offering, that’s a green flag worth tracking.
+You can detect tech stack changes programmatically using the Rodz API, as covered in the article on digital presence and tech stack signals.
+When a company in your ICP adopts a tool adjacent to your offering, that’s a signal worth tracking.

 3. First Sales Hire or Sales Leadership Appointment

-This is perhaps the most powerful standalone signal — and it becomes explosive when combined with the other two.
+This is probably the most powerful standalone signal, and it compounds hard when combined with the other two.
 When a founder-led business makes its first dedicated sales hire, it means:

 • They’ve validated product-market fit